devops4me/safedb.net/CONTRIBUTING.md

 - **RedHat Enterprise Linux (RHEL)**
 - CoreOS containers

+### Pipeline Pre-Conditions

+The pipeline runs on a Kubernetes platform.
+The deploy phase depends on the **[Rubygems.org credentials file mounted as a kubernetes secret](https://github.com/devops4me/kubernetes-pipeline)**.

 ### CI/CD Pipeline from Git to RubyGems.org

-The Jenkinsfile template used is in the RubyGem category so succesful builds, quality inspection and tests result in a new version of the software being released to RubyGems.org
+The [Jenkinsfile] pipeline definition ensures that succesful builds, quality inspection and tests result in a new version of the software being released to RubyGems.org.
+In the main the steps are

-## Wiki Continuous Integration Pipeline

-The continuous integration pipeline runs on top of a dockerized **Jenkins and Kubernetes platform** and if successful is deployed into a cloud production Kubernetes platform.

-The pipeline steps defined in the Jenkinsfile are to

-- skip the build if the commit message has skip ci in it from version number update
-- use [Google Kaniko] to build this Dockerfile from this wiki base image
+- use the [rubygem build image in Dockerhub](https://hub.docker.com/repository/docker/devops4me/rubygem) to run reek static code analysis
+- use the same image to run Cucumber / Aruba command line system tests
+- pipeline ends **unless the branch is origin/release** (current implementation incorrectly specifies NOT origin/master)
+- copy mounted credentials to **`~/.gem/credentials`** and lock down the file permissions
-- push the Dockerfile with the latest tag to this Dockerhub repository
+- use rake release to push the [latest version](lib/version.rb) of the safe gem

-- create another pod to run the just-built devopswiki.co.uk image
-- configure the container with a readiness probe so it does not receive traffic too early
-- run a linkcheck activity using this Dockerhub linkcheck image (from this Github repo)
-- if the linkchecking produces errors the pipeline fails and stops
-- on success the devopswiki image is tagged with build number, Git commit ref and timestamp
-- a kubectl rollout is issued based on the newly tagged devopswiki image
-- change the standing start Kubernetes deployment configs to reflect the new tag
+When Kubernetes mounts a secret it makes the entire space read only which can disrupt any software legitimately writing to the mounted path.
+This is why the secret is not directly mounted into the **`~/.gem/`** directory.